BeepIsla/csgo-commend-bot/README.md

 - `SERVER` will assume the target is on the defined server - [Read More](#server-id)

 # Server ID
 The `serverID` field allows for either ServerIP, ServerID or `auto`.
+Make sure that the server has enough space for your bots.
+Full servers will not work.

 - Server IP is self explanatory.
 - ServerID can be found by entering `status` into the console ingame.